sfepy/sfepy/doc/users_guide.rst

 Computations and examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The example problems in the ``input`` directory can be computed by the script ``simple.py`` which is in the top-level directory of the *SfePy* distribution.
+The example problems in the ``examples`` directory can be computed by the script ``simple.py`` which is in the top-level directory of the *SfePy* distribution.
 If it is run without arguments, a help message is printed::